pymupdf/PyMuPDF/docs/the-basics.rst

 .. code-block:: python

-    import fitz
+    import pymupdf

-    doc = fitz.open("test.pdf") # open main document
+    doc = pymupdf.open("test.pdf") # open main document
-    attachment = fitz.open("my-attachment.pdf") # open document you want to attach
+    attachment = pymupdf.open("my-attachment.pdf") # open document you want to attach

     page = doc[0] # get the 1st page of the document
-    point = fitz.Point(100, 100) # create the point where you want to add the attachment attachment_data = attachment.tobytes() # get the document byte data as a buffer
+    point = pymupdf.Point(100, 100) # create the point where you want to add the attachment attachment_data = attachment.tobytes() # get the document byte data as a buffer

     # add the file annotation with the point, data and the file name